pabloecardona/anotalo-app/README.md

 # 📝 Notes app.
 To keep registry of your personal notes
-this project was developed to provide a simple note-taking tool, even for the grocery list.
+This project was developed to provide a simple note-taking tool, even for the grocery list.
 I applied the knowledge acquired at the helsinki university bootcamp.

 # Getting Started with Create React App